getherbie/herbie/example/site/pages/2-doc/4-layouts/1-index.md

 ## Sub template

-The sub template inherits from the main template and fills the blocks, that are defined in the main template, with content.
+The sub template inherits from the main template and fills the blocks with content, that are defined in the main template.

     # default.html